GLOBE – Global Learning Opportunities in Business Education

-The talent- and exchange programme is collaboration between Copenhagen Business School, the Chinese University of Hong Kong and Kenan-Flagler Business School at the University of North Carolina, offering a unique, global business curriculum to prepare undergraduate students for a future career as global managers.
+The talent- and exchange programme is collaboration between Copenhagen Business School, the Chinese University of Hong Kong, CUHK, and Kenan-Flagler Business School at the University of North Carolina, UNC, offering a unique, global business curriculum to prepare undergraduate students for a future career as global managers.

 Each partner university selects 18 promising students forming the diverse and ambitious GLOBE team of 54 students from three different continents.
 The students spend three semesters traveling and studying together at all three universities, thus acting both as hosts and visitors.
-The programme begins in the second year of the International Business programme in Copenhagen (the fall semester), moving on to Hong Kong in the spring semester and on to Chapel Hill, North Carolina, in the next fall semester.
+The programme begins in the second year of the International Business programme at UNC, Chapell Hill, North Carolina (autumn semester), moving on to CUHK, Hong Kong in the spring semester and on to CBS in the next autumn semester.
 Afterward, students return to their own universities.

 The students gain unique cultural insights and academic experience by studying and living in three different continents, where each school offers classes that reflect upon relevant business aspects in its continent:

 - UNC: Entrepreneurial ventures and dynamic startup environment

 - CUHK: Asian business, finance and Chinese marketing

 - CBS: Financial institutions and corporate integration with the EU

 The GLOBE programme offers two study trips at each continent to create the best international and real-life learning experiences for the team.
 The destinations vary every year but the purpose remains: to expose the students to governmental, corporate and cultural aspects of each continent while tying the group closer together across the universities.